Joe McCann: Death

-McCann was killed on 15 April 1972 in Joy Street in The Markets by soldiers from the Parachute Regiment.
+McCann was killed on 15 April 1972 in Joy Street in The Markets by soldiers from the 1st Battalion, Parachute Regiment.
 He had returned to Belfast shortly before being killed and was at the top of the RUC Special Branch wanted list.
 He was told by the Official IRA Belfast command to return for his own safety to Dublin.
 However he ignored their requests and remained in Belfast.

 The RUC Special Branch was aware of his presence in Belfast and were on the look out for him.
 On the morning of his death, he was spotted by an RUC officer who reported his whereabouts to the Parachute Regiment, who were carrying out a road block at the junction of May and Joy Streets in the Markets area at the time.
 McCann was approached by an RUC officer who informed him that he was under arrest.
 McCann was unarmed and tried to run to evade arrest when fired on by the soldiers.
 He was shot dead in Joy Street just before the junction with Hamilton Street.

 McCann was hit 3 times according to the pathology report, the fatal shot hitting him in the buttock and passing up through his internal organs.
 In the court case of the two surviving soldiers evidence was provided that soldier 'B' fired 4 shots, soldiers 'A' and 'C' fired one shot each.
 No ballistics tests took place so none of the bullets that hit McCann could be attributed to any particular individual soldier.

 Ten cartridge cases were counted by a local shop owner, Mrs Connolly, outside her shop alone, these had come from one soldier who was kneeling directly outside her shop.
 Bullet holes were also visible in the walls of nearby houses in both Joy and Hamilton streets.